wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linear-search.md

 ## Overview

 Lets say we have a linear data structure - array, linked list - and we need to search for a certain element.
-To search there are mainly two searching techniques, one being linear search and the other is [binary search](./binary-search).
+We can use linear search here.
 In linear search we traverse the whole array and then while traversing we check for the particular item.
-If there's a match then we return that position (we can return multiple positions too by using an array or vector or by simply printing all the postions).
+If there's a match then we print that position(s).
+To elaborate there are three main steps in performing linear search -
+  1. Traverse the data structure
+  2. Check for the required element while traversing
+  3. Print out the position(s)

+Here we can have three cases :

+- **Case I - Best Case** *When the element we are looking for is at index-0 i.e., first position :*<br/>
+In this case we can break the loop as soon as we find the element and as here that is the 0 index, we can break the loop on the 0 index itself.
+This results in $O(1)$ time complexity.

+- **Case II - Average Case** *When the element we are looking for is at middle position i.e., length/2 index :*<br/>
+In this case we will have to traverse the data structure for the half of length.
+This means that the time complexity is $O(n)$.

+- **Case III - Worst Case** *When the element we are looking for is at last index :*<br/>
+Here we have traverse the whole data structure.
+In this case the time complexity is $O(n)$.

 <Tabs>
 <TabItem value="cpp" label="C++">